 The youngest Nobel Prize laureate is a young woman named Malala Yousafzai, an activist for female education from the Swat Valley region of Pakistan.
 When the Taliban occupied the area, they prohibited girls from attending school.
 Yousafzai spoke out against the ban.
 Her defiance angered the Taliban, who attempted to assassinate the 15-year-old when Yousafzai was riding a school bus after taking an exam.
 Incredibly, Yousafzai survived the attack and went on to found the Malala Fund, a non-profit organization that works to help girls everywhere safely receive a free, high-quality education.

 A staggering 10 percent of all marine plastic pollution comes from the island nation of Indonesia.
 Sisters Melati and Isabel Wijsen set out to change all that when they were only 10 and 12 years old.
-For four years, they’ve campaigned to get plastic bags banned from Bali, the country’s main tourist hub.
+They started a campaign to get plastic bags banned from Bali, the country’s main tourist hub.
 The sisters founded an NGO called Bye Bye Plastic Bags and went on to speak out at the United Nations in New York about the dangers of plastic bags.
 They successfully petitioned the government to ban the bags—as well as other single-use plastics such as straws and styrofoam—in 2019.
 Today, they’ve expanded their focus to the entire world.
-Bye Bye Plastic Bags has teams in 25 locations across the globe and has spoken at 375 events and to 60,000 students.
+Bye Bye Plastic Bags has teams in more than 50 locations across the globe and has spoken at 450 events and to 100,000 students.

 TIME’s 2019 person of the year—also the magazine’s youngest person of the year ever—is a Swedish girl named Greta Thunberg.
-Now 17, Thunberg started a school strike for climate change two years ago.
+Now 18, Thunberg started a school strike for climate change three years ago, inspiring teens around the world to join her in the fight for the planet.
 She sparked a movement that spread all over the world, leading to multiple protests with more than a million students each in 2019.
-Thunberg has spoken at the UN twice, and last August, she spent 15 days crossing the Atlantic in a carbon-neutral yacht to speak to U.S. lawmakers.
+Thunberg has spoken at the UN twice, and in August 2019, she spent 15 days crossing the Atlantic in a carbon-neutral yacht to speak to U.S. lawmakers.
 Thunberg has inspired students all over the world to take action for the environment.
 That could mean joining a protest, spending more time in nature (with a Far Out 65), or choosing durable goods over reusable ones.

 How will you change the world?
 Tell us by sharing your dreams on social media with #LifeUnzipped.